contsili/meg-pipeline/docs/source/9-dashboard/2-data-quality-dashboards.rst

 - optimise the memory usage of process_con_files_for_table.py by cropping the data to 10 seconds only
 - migrate the dashboard generation to a dedicated server triggered on file adding
 - track dataset files, if one is already processed, avoid redownloading again, unless metrics have been changed
+- create the .csv statistics table dynamically, everytime a file is processed, the entry in the csv is added (and not after processing all the files)